IzaacMammadov/docs.urbit.org/content/courses/hoon-school/E-types.md

 A _type_ is really a rule for interpretation.
-But for our Hoonish purposes, it's rather too broad a notion and we need to clarify some different kinds of things we could refer to as “type”.
+But for our Hoonish purposes, it's rather too broad a notion and we need to clarify some different kinds of things we could refer to as "type".
 It is instructive for learners to distinguish three kinds of types in Hoon:

-1. Atoms:  values with auras.
+1. {% tooltip label="Atoms" href="/glossary/atom" /%}:  values with auras.
 2. {% tooltip label="Molds" href="/glossary/mold" /%}:  structures.
    Think of cells, lists, and sets.
 3. {% tooltip label="Marks" href="/glossary/mark" /%}:  file types.